 If you got divorced a few years ago and found love along the way, chances are you will get remarried.
 But what happens when your former spouse is the one retying the knot.
 Will that affect your child support payments?
 Most people that get remarried plan to have more children or adopting the ones from the new spouse’s previous marriage.
 Whatever your situation might be, make sure you hire an experienced Salt Lake City child support attorney familiar with state laws.
 Under some specific circumstances, remarriage can affect child custody.

 Some divorcees believe that once a former spouse remarries, their children will receive less child support.
 Not exactly true.
 Child support payments are not reduced based on whether a parent chooses to remarry or not.
 When your ex remarries, he can’t opt out of child support unless you have renounced your parental rights.
 This is very rare since most parents like to get involved in their children’s lives.
-If you are the one getting remarried and you make enough money with your new spouse, you can save the money for college education.
+If you are the one getting remarried and you make enough money with your new spouse, you can save the money for a college education.
 These records should be kept in case any questions about those payments arise.

 You may qualify for a child support modification depending on the circumstances surrounding your case.
 Your Salt Lake City child support attorney can tell you more about how specific child support guidelines in Utah can be applied to your current situation.
 Courts generally don’t like to reduce the amount of child support due to remarriage or the birth of a new child unless the household expenses have significantly increased.
 In cases involving a parent who lost a job or whose income has decreased, courts generally modify the child support amount.